cert-manager/website/content/en/docs/usage/certificate.md

 {{% /pageinfo %}}

-This feature enables defining extra output formats of the Certificate in the target Secret resource.
-There are currently two supported additional output
+`additionalOutputFormats` is a field on the Certificate `spec` that allows specifying additional supplimentory formats of issued certificates and their private key.
+There are currently two supported additional output formats:
-formats: `CombinedPEM` and `DER`.
+`CombinedPEM` and `DER`.
 Both output formats can be specified on the same Certificate.

 ```yaml
 apiVersion: cert-manager.io/v1